Advertisement

 1 / 6

 As time goes on, many outdated ideas about gender—like the notion that women can’t play sports or that men should stay out of the kitchen—have happily gone the way of beehive hairdos and Jello salads.
-But stereotypes about gender persist.
+But plenty of stereotypes about gender persist.
 In many cases, they can negatively influence your health, including the way you assess your risk for certain conditions or the likelihood you’ll seek and find effective medical care.
-Here’s how five common assumptions stack up against science.
+Here’s how five common assumptions measure up against science.

 headache and tea